 If you’re dealing with injuries because of a car accident someone else caused in Valdosta, you may be entitled to full compensation of your costs.
 A lot can be overwhelming in the moments following an accident, and it’s hard to know where to turn.
-Besides getting any emergency medical treatment, the first time you should consider is contacting a Valdosta car accident lawyer.
+Besides getting any needed emergency medical treatment, the first thing you should consider is contacting a Valdosta car accident lawyer.
 Having a legal professional on your side from the beginning can make a huge difference in your financial recovery options.

 Who is at Fault for a Car Accident in Valdosta?